Understanding the Challenges in Iterative Generative Optimization with LLMs: ML Agent Case Study for the Starting Artifact Problem

 \section{ML Agent Case Study for the Starting Artifact Problem}

 An agent engineer must provide a starting point for the optimization process (the learning loop described in Section~\ref{sec:core_concepts}).
 We study the sensitivity of LLM-based generative optimization to the choice of initialization and parameter constraint.
-We found that the choice of starting artifacts can play a large role in the converged performance, not too dissimilar to how parameter initialization of a neural network can affect the learned model's quality~\citep{glorot2010understanding}.
+We found that the choice of starting artifacts can play a large role in the converged performance.

 \paragraph{Task} We use the task of creating an ML training pipeline as an example.
 This task has been popularized by \citet{huang2023mlagentbench,chan2024mle,toledo2025ai}, often under the name of ML agent or AI research agent.
 The input to the LLM optimizer includes task description and datasets, and the output of the LLM is to build a codebase that consists of data ingestion, model building, training, and hyperparameter search (model selection).
 The starting artifact we provide to the LLM optimizer consists of the function name, an input-output type signature, and a docstring that suggests what this function could be about along with some general heuristic, e.g. that features can be normalized.